FTXUI 6.1.9

 A decoration doing absolutely nothing.

-Element paragraphAlignLeft(std::string_view text)
+Element paragraphAlignLeft(std::string_view the_text)

 Return an element drawing the paragraph on multiple lines, aligned on the left.

-Decorator size(WidthOrHeight, Constraint, int value)
+Decorator size(WidthOrHeight direction, Constraint constraint, int value)

 Apply a constraint on the size of an element.